 Securitization bonds payable, net represent debt issued by securitization vehicles consolidated by the Company.
 Senior notes issued by these securitization trusts were generally sold to third parties and subordinated notes retained by the Company.
-Payments from underlying collateral loans must be applied to repay the notes until fully paid off, irrespective of the contractual maturities of the loans.
+Following expiration of the reinvestment period, payments from underlying collateral loans must be applied to repay the notes until fully paid off, irrespective of the contractual maturities of the loans.